 This rustic Talkeetna log cabin sits alone tucked into the trees overlooking a private pond on 5 wooded acres.
 It is only 2.5 miles from Talkeetna’s many activities and attractions.
-A tech-free retreat, enjoy your stay with no distractions.
+A tech-free retreat without internet or satellite TV allows you to enjoy your stay with no distractions.

 The furnished 600+ sq. ft. cabin is equipped with a full kitchen (complete with dishes and cookware), dining/living room area with quaint gas fireplace, DVD player with complimentary DVDs, patio doors opening onto a small back deck, a large front deck and full bath.

 The cozy upstairs bedroom has sloped ceilings with a large dormer and is furnished with a queen bed, trundle bed and chest of drawers.
 There is a sofa bed on the lower level.

 Enjoy a quiet evening around a crackling campfire at the water's edge to top off your day's activities.
 You can cozy up to the gas fireplace.

 If you are looking for a truly authentic Alaska lodging experience in a quiet setting, yet would like modern amenities, you will enjoy your stay at our "Little Cabin in the Woods."

 Please fill out the Reservation Request

 $195/night (double occupancy) + 5% bed tax.
 Two night minimum stay.